Giorgio Petrosyan: ONE Championship (since 2018)

-In the Grand Prix Quarter-Finals, he faced Phetmorakot Petchyindee Academy on May 17, 2019 at ONE Championship: Enter the Dragon.
+In the Grand Prix Quarter-Finals, he faced Phetmorakot Petchyindee Academy on May 17, 2019, at ONE Championship: Enter the Dragon.
 Petrosyan lost by split decision but the result was reversed to a no contest due to illegal clinching and a rematch was scheduled for ONE Championship: Masters of Destiny.
 On July 12, 2019, Petrosyan defeated Phetmorakot by unanimous decision to advance to the Grand Prix Semi-Finals, where he was scheduled to face Jo Nattawut for a second time.
 On August 16, 2019, Petrosyan defeated Jo Nattawut by KO in the first round at ONE Championship: Dreams of Gold.
 In doing so, he advanced to the ONE Super Series Kickboxing Featherweight Grand Prix Final, where he is scheduled to face Samy Sana at ONE Championship: Century.

 On October 13, 2019, Petrosyan defeated Samy Sana by unanimous decision in the Grand Prix Final to become the inaugural ONE Kickboxing Featherweight World Grand Prix Champion, in addition to winning a USD$1 million cash prize.

 Petrosyan next faced former Glory and Kunlun Fight champion Davit Kiria, who made his ONE debut, at ONE Championship: Fists Of Fury on February 26, 2021.
 Petrosyan won the fight by unanimous decision.

 Petrosyan was next scheduled to face Superbon Banchamek for the inaugural ONE Featherweight Kickboxing World Championship at ONE Championship: First Strike on October 15, 2021.
 Petrosyan, the heavy favorite, lost via second-round right high kick knockout, suffering his first loss since 2013 and the second-ever knockout loss of his career.
 Petrosyan was later revealed to have suffered a broken jaw, for which he would undergo surgery to repair.

-Petrosyan was expected to face Sayfullakh Khambakhadov for the ISKA Super Welterweight K-1 Rules World Championship at PetrosyanMania on December 4, 2021.
+Petrosyan was expected to face Khambakhadov Saifullah for the ISKA Super Welterweight K-1 Rules World Championship at PetrosyanMania on December 4, 2021.
 However, the event was postponed due to Petrosyans's injury and is now scheduled to take place on April 30, 2022.
 Khambakhadov was replaced by Fatih Aydin.
 Petrosyan won the fight by TKO in the second round.

+Petrosyan challenged the WAKO Pro K-1 World Super Welterweight (69.1 kg) champion Sergio Sanchez at PetrosyanMania GOLD EDITION on May 18, 2024.
+He won the fight by unanimous decision.